Yemen crisis

 Why are people starving in Yemen?

 Yemen has always been one of the poorest countries in the Middle East.
-But the impact of war and currency collapse have brought the country to its knees and pushed millions of families to the brink of starvation.
+But the impact of war – together with strict blockades that prevent food and aid entering the country – have brought the country to its knees and pushed millions of families to the brink of starvation.
+The risk of a large-scale famine in the country is acute, with 17 million people food insecure.

 Where in the country is UNHCR working?

-We have teams on the ground across Yemen, reaching vulnerable families in all 20 governorates affected by the conflict.
-We are helping displaced Yemenis as well as refugees who flee into Yemen to escape neighbouring conflicts.
+UNHCR has teams on the ground across Yemen, reaching vulnerable families in all 20 governorates affected by the conflict.
+UNHCR helps displaced Yemenis as well as refugees who flee into Yemen to escape neighbouring conflicts.

 What kind of relief is UNHCR providing?

-We’re providing families with emergency shelter, special kits to help them repair bomb damage and cash assistance to help them access food and medicine.
-In addition, we’re supplying mattresses, blankets, sleeping mats, kitchen sets, buckets and more to those who’ve lost everything in the war.
+UNHCR is providing families with emergency shelter, special kits to help them repair bomb damage and cash assistance to help them buy food and medicine.
+In addition, it is supplying mattresses, blankets, sleeping mats, kitchen sets, buckets and more to those who’ve lost everything in the war.

 Where can I access the latest data and reports?